lowdanie/chem/README.md

 # Quick Start

-Here is an example which loads water molecule geometry from pubchem and computes the electronic energy using the STO-3G basis set.
+Here is an example which loads water molecule geometry from pubchem and estimates the electronic ground state using the STO-3G basis set.

 ```python